Cluster algebras arising from cluster tubes: Preliminaries

-Examples of $2-$CY triangulated categories are the cluster categories of abelian hereditary categories with tilting objects [BMRRT, Ke1]; the Hom-finite generalized cluster categories of algebras with global dimension of at most $2$[Am]; the stable categories of stably $2-$CY categories [BIRS], cluster tubes [BKL] and some others, please see the survey [K3].
+A $k-$linear triangulated category $\C$ is called $2-$Calabi-Yau if there is a functorial isomorphism $\Hom_\C(X,Y)\cong D\Hom_\C(Y,X[2])$ for any objects $X,Y\in \C $, where $D=\Hom_k(-,k)$.
+The main examples of $2-$Calabi-Yau triangulated categories from representation theory of algebras are the cluster categories of abelian hereditary categories with tilting objects \cite{BMRRT,Ke1}; and the Hom-finite generalized cluster categories of algebras with global dimension of at most $2$ \cite{Am}; the stable categories of Cohen-Macaulay modules \cite{BIRS}, cluster tubes \cite{BKL} and some others, please see the survey \cite{Ke3}.

-Now we recall notions of cluster tilting objects, and of maximal rigid objects from [BIRS] [BMV].